snavid/LoveCalculator/README.md

 print(f"The love percentage between Romeo and Juliet is: {love_percentage}%")
 ```

 Embark on a journey of love and compatibility.
-PyLoveCalc - where romance meets technology!
+LoveCalculator - where romance meets technology!

 ---

-Feel free to tailor this description further to match your specific project details and style preferences.